roseyume/tails-of-kafka/README.md

 Objective: Understand how Kafka uses replication to continue processing without downtime.

-- Stop one of the brokers
+- After the producers have finished sending messages, stop one of the brokers.
 - Produce messages while the broker is offline and verify they are not lost

 **Hint:** Ensure a replication factor > 1 on the broker and `acks=all` on the producer.